 1. Know thyself… and thy porch

-It’s taken me years to get the hang of gardening in and around the house.
+It’s taken me years to get the hang of gardening and landscaping around the house.
 In that time, I’ve learned the kind of light/water/general care the area is going to get.
-As it turns out, finding answers to those questions are pretty important for making sure plants stay healthy:
+Knowing your general regional climate as well as the answers to a few key questions will help make sure plants stay healthy:

-- will the spot be exposed directly to the weather or require more deliberate upkeep?
+- will the spot be exposed directly to the weather or stay dry even when it rains?

 - will it need to be moved around regularly?